About the Data Portal

 About the Survey

-The Missouri Department of Health and Senior Services collaborated with the University of Missouri-Columbia (MU) Health and Behavioral Risk Research Center to conduct the CLS.
+The Missouri Department of Health and Senior Services collaborated with the University of Missouri-Columbia (MU) Health and Behavioral Risk Research Center to conduct both the CLS and BRFSS.
 Trained interviewers from MU called landline and cell phone numbers throughout 2022.
 Weekday calls occurred between 9 a.m. and 9 p.m., while weekend calls began later and ended earlier.

-For more information, please see the 2022 Missouri County-level Study Overview
+For more information about the CLS, please see the 2022 Missouri County-level Study Overview